chrMenzel/CarND-Traffic-Sign-Classifier-Project-master/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34.799 images
-* The size of the validation set is ?
+* The size of the validation set is 4.410 images.
-* The size of test set is ?
+* The size of test set is 12.630 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43 traffic sign classes.

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
+First you can see 12 randomly selected images with database code and description in the title:
+[image9]: ./examples/examples_database.png "Some images from the database"

-It is a bar chart showing how the data ...
+Additionally, here is a bar chart showing how many images of each traffic sign in the training dataset are:
+[image10]: ./examples/barChart_database.png "Bar cart of the training data"

 ![alt text][image1]